mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Cemplas and the region at large.
-Bendo and Keplo manufacture low- to mid-tech consumer goods and the factories of Shibashliim – which cover the majority of the planet’s surface and sprawling swaths of its sea bed – produce high-end computer systems and electronics.
-The governors of Shibashliim have large stakes in the megacorporation Naasirka, which holds a monopoly of the planet’s industrial capital.
+Bendo and Keplo manufacture low- to mid-tech consumer goods and the factories of Shibashliim – which cover the majority of the planet's surface and sprawling swaths of its sea bed – produce high-end computer systems and electronics.
+The governors of Shibashliim have large stakes in the megacorporation Naasirka, which holds a monopoly of the planet's industrial capital.
 The fourth industrial world, Lishiruud, is located in the rimward portion of the subsector and sits upon a small jump-
 1 main where competing merchant companies run